Qunlexie/Deep-Learning-Time-Series-Forecasting/README.md

 This GitHub repository contains the code and data used for a project aimed at building time series regression models to predict future horizons.
 The project involved conducting exploratory data analysis, feature engineering, and preprocessing.
 Both linear and non-linear time series forecasting models were explored, including Prophet and Neural Prophet.

+## Repository Structure
+- `README.md`: provides an overview of the project, its method, and results.
+- `Deep Learning Forecasting Methodology.png`: a diagram outlining the steps taken in the project.
+- `data.csv`: the dataset used for this project.
+- `time_series_forecasting.ipynb`: a Jupyter notebook containing the code used for data pre-processing, feature engineering, model selection, and model evaluation.

 ## Abstract
 This project aimed to build a time series regression model to predict future horizons using a provided dataset.
 The process involved conducting exploratory data analysis, feature engineering, and preprocessing.
 Both linear and non-linear time series forecasting models were explored, including Prophet and Neural Prophet.
 Two variants of each model were developed, including a pre-tuned model and a hyperparameter-tuned model.
 The models used feature engineered regressor variables such as time-based variables and the provided exogenous variables.
 Results showed that the Hyperparameter-tuned Neural Prophet model achieved the best performance.